Planck 2018 results. IV. Diffuse component separation: Polarized foregrounds

-downgraded to a \healpix\ $\nside=256$ grid, corresponding to $14\arcm$ pixels.
+This map is summed over Stokes $Q$ and $U$ parameters and evaluated at $\nside=1024$, corresponding to the resolution of the LFI frequency maps.
+The total number of degrees of freedom is therefore approximately $\nu_{\mathrm{dof}}=2\cdot(3+4\cdot4)- 2\cdot3 = 32$, accounting for three LFI maps at $\nside=1024$, four HFI maps at $\nside=2048$, and three fitted component maps, each with an angular resolution comparable to the size of an $\nside=1024$ pixel.
+The colour range corresponds to $\pm3\sigma$ in terms of expected statistical variation for 32 degrees of freedom.
 Note that $\sigma_{\nu}(p)$ only accounts for white noise.
-Thus, the smoothness of the $\chi^2$ map clearly suggests that the \Planck\ 2018 polarization observations are dominated by instrumental white noise on intermediate and small angular scales, not by systematic effects or foreground artefacts.
+The smoothness of this $\chi^2$ map clearly suggests that the \Planck\ 2018 polarization observations are dominated by instrumental white noise on intermediate and small angular scales, not by systematic effects or foreground artefacts.

-\subsubsection{Polarization amplitude}
+\subsection{Polarization amplitude}

 Next, we consider the polarization amplitude of synchrotron emission at 30\,GHz and thermal dust emission at 353\,GHz, naively defined as $P^{\mathrm{s}} = \sqrt{Q_{\mathrm{s}}^2 + U_{\mathrm{s}}^2}$.
 As discussed by \citet{plaszczynski2014}, this estimator is intrinsically noise-biased; however, since we are only interested in it for comparison and consistency purposes, the noise bias is not critical for this paper.
-The resulting maps are shown in Figs.~\ref{fig:comm_pol_dust}--\ref{fig:gnilc_dust_P}, as estimated by \commander, \gnilc, and \smica.
+The resulting maps are shown in Figs.~\ref{fig:comm_pol_dust}--\ref{fig:gnilc_pol_dust}, as estimated by \commander, \gnilc, and \smica.
 For \commander, the synchrotron map is smoothed to $40\arcm$ FWHM and the thermal dust emission map is smoothed to $5\arcm$ FWHM.
 For \smica, the corresponding smoothing scales are $40\arcm$ and $12\arcm$ FWHM.
 For \gnilc\ the effective angular resolution varies over the sky, depending on the local signal-to-noise ratio.
 The \commander\ maps correspond to the amplitudes evaluated at monochromatic reference frequencies, while the \gnilc\ and \smica\ maps correspond to bandpass-integrated maps at 30 and 353\,GHz, respectively.

 Two sets of \gnilc\ products are delivered for the \Planck\ 2018 release: (i)~the \gnilc\ Stokes $I,$ $Q$, and $U$ maps of thermal dust emission at uniform $80'$ resolution, with the associated \gnilc\ noise covariance matrix maps ($II$, $IQ$, $IU$, $QQ$, $QU$, and $UU$); and (ii)~the \gnilc\ Stokes $I,$ $Q$, and $U$ maps of thermal dust emission at variable resolution ($80'$ to $5'$) over the sky, with the associated \gnilc\ noise-covariance-matrix maps, along with a beam FWHM map indicating the corresponding variable resolution of the dust over the sky regions.
 The \Planck\ 2018 \gnilc\ dust products are analysed in great detail in \citep{planck2016-l11B}.